 There are times for action and times for reflection.
 Acting too quickly to overcome your fear can lead to behaviors that do more harm than good, like reaching for a drink, indulging in comfort food or even repressing the feeling entirely.
-Next time you feel fearful, try something new: Do nothing.
+Next time you feel fearful, do nothing.
 Sit with your fear for a few minutes.
 Think about it.
 What is the root cause?
+Is it fear of uncertainty?
+Fear of failure?
 What is the story you tell yourself about why you can’t overcome this fear?
-This isn’t to say you shouldn’t take action.
 A moment of reflection can have a great effect on overcoming fear in a way that is productive, deliberate and effective.

 Oftentimes the process of overcoming fear becomes stymied by uninspiring or elusive goals we set for ourselves.
 To turn this around, ask yourself: What does the life you desire and deserve look like?
 Is it just a “someday, maybe” plan or do you actively work toward it?
 Is it something that is attainable and you’re willing to commit to?
 The first step in overcoming fear is identifying whether or not you’re creating a compelling goal.
 If you accomplish this, will you feel fulfilled?
 Conversely, if you don’t accomplish this, will you be lost?

 Dig deeper into your goal.
 What is your ideal outcome?
 Is it financial growth – more money in the bank?
 Maybe you want the financial independence to travel anytime, anywhere?
 Consider what your life will look like if you don’t achieve this outcome and compare it to what your life will look like if you do.
-Once you feel that your goal is essential, the fear of not trying at all eclipses the fear of failure – that’s when you’ll be inspired to act.
+Once you feel that your goal is essential, the fear of not making an effort eclipses the fear of failure – that’s when you’ll be inspired to act.

 Fear makes you put things off.
 “I’m really tired.
 I have other stuff to do.
 It’s a dumb idea anyway.”
 These excuses probably sound familiar, don’t they?
 You’ve probably said this out loud and to yourself.
 Think about it.
 Is there any truth to these statements, or are you constructing excuses to avoid potential failure?
 It’s much easier and less painful to make excuses than it is to put in the long hours and energy it will take to work toward your goal, but excuses and opting out will ultimately leave you feeling unfulfilled.
 If you want to find out how to conquer fear, you need to take a different, proactive approach.